karlpip/MandM-bridge/README.md

 # MandM-bridge

 Bridges between a Murmur server and a matrix channel.\
-ICE is used to communicate with the murmur server, matrix-nio is used for matrix.
+ICE is used to communicate with the murmur server, ~~matrix-nio is used for matrix~~ an appservice is used for matrix.

 ## Features